The issues of National Security are important to our district and to my work in Congress.

 As the former Chairwoman of the State and Foreign Operations Appropriations Subcommittee, I am also proud to play a role in deploying our nation’s soft power as part of our overall national security strategy.
 The Subcommittee’s work includes efforts to support our ally Israel and stop the spread of global terrorism.

 In 2012, I stood with Governor Rick Perry and members of the 136th Airlift Wing of the Texas Air National Guard to fight a costly and unnecessary Air Force proposal that looked to move the Texas National Guard C-130 squadron to Montana.
 After months of hard work, I am proud that we were able keep the C-130s where they are needed and where they belong: Fort Worth.

 While more than a decade has passed, the horrifying images of September 11, 2001, have not faded.
 We have been reminded by the shooting at Fort Hood and the bombings at the Boston Marathon that the threat of terrorism to our homeland has not faded.
 We cannot afford to take these threats lightly or doubt the ever-increasing globalization of terrorism.
 I am determined to defeat terrorism through a sound defensive position and unquestionable military might.

 More on National Security

-Washington D.C - Congresswoman Kay Granger, Chairwoman of the State and Foreign Operations Appropriations Subcommittee released the following statement after the conviction and sentencing of 43 non-governmental organization workers in an Egyptian court:
+Washington, D.C. – Congresswoman Kay Granger, Chairwoman of the House State and Foreign Operations Appropriations Subcommittee, issued the following statement after the conviction and sentencing of 43 non-governmental organization workers in an Egyptian court: